-Moustarah & Company can answer any questions or clear any misconceptions you may have about personal injury law.
+Moustarah & Company can answer any questions or clear any misconceptions you may have about personal injury law in Edmonton.
 Our personal injury lawyers will thoroughly explain the claims process and help guide you through it.

 The information provided on this website does not constitute legal advice and should not be construed as such.
 Moustarah & Company does not guarantee that this information is accurate or up to date.
 As a result, should you require legal advice, please contact a personal injury lawyer.